bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Limit ns commands from use on darkweb servers

+- bonus time?
-- bonus time / server scrambler
+- server scrambler when offline?

-- Darkweb server difficulty? port crackers required?
+- Darkweb server difficulty?

 - Limit darkweb stuff to when feature is enabled (bitnode? own tor router?)
 - start more cleanly with root access to "darkweb" server